 - a rag (or 20 depending on your mess level).

 - and ReLuv…. the magical leather product.
 You can order it on my affiliate link HERE.
-Use the coupon MAGICBRUSH and you’ll get it 10% off (and anything else you order on that site).
 It comes in Mahogany, Ebony and Chestnut.
 I used Chestnut on this recliner and Chestnut is definitely their most popular.
-There is free shipping on orders over $75 so you may want to pick up one of my favorite chalk-type paint brushes while you’re shopping!
+You may want to pick up one of my favorite chalk-type paint brushes while you’re shopping!

 I started on the back of the chair and would suggest you do the same.
 Rule of thumb on any new project like this…..
 ALWAYS START IN AN INCONSPICUOUS SPOT.
 You can see the one darker panel is the one I started on.
 I started by brushing the Reluv on and then trying to rag it off.
 In was ridiculously warm in Kansas City for March so I was working outside.
 I would not recommend you work in the direct sun like I did.
 The leather was “thirsty” in spots and since it was hot, I had to work quickly.
 Too quickly for my taste so….